-Tuition is billed at least 30 days in advance of each semester and is due and payable before the first day of each semester.
-Tuition and fee payments must be received on the due date, at the close of the business, to be considered paid on time.
-Students who have been approved for financial aid and do not see their "Anticipated Aid" on SMURF, should consult the Financial Aid Office at 510.869.1590.
+Tuition and fees are billed at least 30 days in advance of each semester and is due and payable before the first day of each semester to be considered paid on time.
+Students wishing to pay tuition by credit card and use financial aid for living expenses must pay on SMURF 14 days before the start of the semester.
+Credit card payments are paid via SMURF at https://smurf.samuelmerritt.edu.
+Students, who have been approved for financial aid and do not see their Anticipated Aid on SMURF, should consult the Campus Service Center at 510.879.9200.